-3.6 Biosafety materials for protection and preservation of biological resources

-With economic globalization, environmental pollution and global warming, biodiversity has undergone unprecedented challenges.
-The preservation of biological resources provides a guarantee for the biodiversity of ecological system.
-Generally, biological genetic resources mainly include the extraction and protection of animal and plant genetic materials such as biological gene, sperms and eggs.
-147-150 The major shortcomings for the current protection method are low survival rate of seeds and poom uncontrollable mutation could happen.
+3.6 Biosafety materials for protection and preservation of biological resources animal and plant genetic materials such as biological genes, sperm and eggs.
+147-150 The major shortcomings for the current protection methods are the low survival rate of seeds and possibility of uncontrollable mutation.
 Cheng et al. discovered that PVP (polyvinylpyrrolidone) and PVPP (polyvinylpolypyrrolidone) could effectively remove multiple phenolic compounds and terpenoids during the process of extracting DNA.
-Therefore, an appropriate amount of PVP or PVPP to the DNA extraction solution can improve DNA purity, remove polysaccharides, and reduce polyphenol contamination.
-This is a good example that biosafety materials displayed protective significance on genetic resources.
-The PVP method now has been accepted as one of the most used DNA extraction techniques, thereby indicating the development of materials does change the technic in protecting biological resources.
+151 Therefore, the addition of an appropriate amount of PVP or PVPP to the DNA extraction solution can improve DNA purity, remove polysaccharides, and reduce polyphenol contamination.
+This is a good example that biosafety materials display protective significance on genetic resources.
+The PVP method has now been accepted as one of the most used DNA extraction techniques, thereby indicating that the development of materials actually changes the technic in protecting biological resouces.
+152-155